LithuaniaOfficial Name: Republic of Lithuania

 - You must have at least your low-beam lights on at all times while driving.

-- Lithuanian law requires you to leave your vehicle where it is and immediately notify the police when involved in a traffic accident.
+- When involved in a traffic accident, Lithuanian law requires you to leave your vehicle where it is and immediately notify the police (112).

 - The phone number for roadside assistance is 8-800-01414 from a regular phone.
 1414 from a GSM mobile phone.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Lithuania, the U.S. Federal Aviation Administration (FAA) has not assessed Lithuania’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA safety assessment page
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Lithuania, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Lithuania’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s safety assessment page.